Emualluig/TuringMachine/README.md

 ### Performance:
 Performance is defined by the time required to get to 2 billion steps on the 6-state busy beaver.

+The time required to create the turing machine is not measured.

 C++:

 Rust: